Jaeger-LeCoultre Powermatic 14ct 1948 – Ist Edition!

 VGWL Lifetime Authenticity Guarantee

 **A Power Reserve Indicator (originally called Réserve de Marche), is a ‘complication’ of a watch, designed to show the amount of remaining stored energy has left.
-The power reserve indicator indicates the tension on the mainspring at any particular moment and is one of the most useful features of a mechanical watch, as well as the actual time display.
+The power reserve indicator indicates the power contained in the mainspring at any particular moment and is one of the most useful mechanical watch complications.

 Introduced in late 1948, the Calibre 481 evolved from the very first automatic movement from Jaeger-LeCoultre, the JLC Calibre 476.
 Like the Cal.
 476, the Cal.
 481 features a bumper winding mechanism, meaning the rotor bounces between springs in an arc of around 270 degrees.
 The JLC Cal.
 481 was the first watch from Jaeger-LeCoultre with a power reserve meter and although the movement has been considerably updated, the product line has continued today, along with the names Powermatic and Reserve De Marche.